 It’s likely that kids who are entering myopia treatment will have questions about their vision health too.
 It’s great to involve them as much as possible in the process.
 We created a series that connects kids who are in myopia treatment to eye care professionals, so they could ask their most important questions.
 Check out the MyMyopia Kid Correspondent series below.

-Tags: myopia, myopia management, myopia management specialty, patients, talking to patients
+Tags: myopia, talking to patients, myopia management, myopia management specialty, patients